wadjih-bencheikh18/free-survey-frontend/README.md

 How to add external data persistence?

 if we want to use external data persistence we reather use "MongoDb" by following the next steps:
-1- add MongoDb and mongoose to our project:
+1- add mongodb and mongoose to our project:
   > yarn add Mongodb mongoose -D
 2- connect to our database (we can use atlas) exmple :mongoose.connect("mongodb+srv://wadjih:<password>@freesurvey.4qkzo.mongodb.net/myFirstDatabase?retryWrites=true&  w=majority");